joshanthony/unofficial-fab-wishlist/readme.md

 ## 🔧 How to Install

-Follow these steps to install the extension in Google Chrome:

 1. **Download the extension**
    - Click the **Code** button and select **Download ZIP**
    - Extract the ZIP file to a folder on your computer